bnagy/crashwalk/README.md

 If you're triaging from an older version of AFL or you want to run the crashes with a different target command, then `-match crashes.\*id` should match AFL crashes.

 The tool creates a BoltDB (in the current directory, by default) that is used to cache crash instrumentation results.
 This way you can run it multiple times on an active directory and only get the latest crashes, or run it with -seen and get all crashes, but faster.
 To "reset the cache" just `rm crashwalk.db`.
+NOTE that the cache DOES NOT contain the actual crashfile, only the metadata, so don't go deleting your crashes or anything.

+### Output Formats

+Supported output formats are JSON, protocol buffers or the text summary seen in the examples below.
+JSON and protbuf output is one crash per line, to facilitate piping that output to another process - for example to push each crash to a queue, write them to a database etc.

 ## Installation